 Brushing is the most effective way to improve your cat’s oral hygiene.
 But not all cats will easily accept it!
 Special diets, diet additives, water additives, treats, and other options are available- your vet will be able to advise, or you can look for ideas on the VOHC website.

-Plaque wipes are a decent alternative for cats that are not so fond of the tooth brush.
-You may also look into buying a water additive to prevent plaque formation.
+Plaque wipes are a decent alternative for cats that are not so fond of the toothbrush.

 Did we miss anything?
 Let us know in the comments!